ITIS-Enrico-Fermi/PlanarEvolvedAntenna/README.md

 ## Problem representation

 ### Encoding
 A planar antenna can be represented as a path with both cartesian and polar coordinates.
-The latter is our case.
+The latter is our case (see rod-based robots).
 Each segment of the polygonal chain is a polar coordinate (angle, distance) whose origin is the end-point of the previous segment.

 ### Constraints
 Trhoughout the simulation (at any given time of it), every path must be contained inside a circle of diameter _outer\_diameter_ - specified in _config.yaml_ file - and must avoid an inner circle of diameter _inner\_diameter_, namely the hole for the onboard camera.